Sreelatha3/firebase_data_pipeline/README.md

        * avg_rating : average rating of the recipe given by users
        * likes : Number of users that liked the recipe (wuth recipe_id)
        * views : Number of users that viewed the recipe

+      ###### Relationships:
-  The users can created any number of recipes, therefore users and recipes have one to many relationship (or) 1 to N relationship
+       * users - recipes : An user can create any number of recipes ( 1:N or One-to-many relationship between user and recipes).
+       * recipes - ingredients : A recipe can have any number of ingredients ( 1:N or One-to-many relationship between recipes and ingredients).
+       * recipes - steps: A recipe can have any number of steps ( 1:N or One-to-many relationship between recipes and steps.)
-  The recipes can have
+       * recipes - interactions : A recipe can have many interactions like views, likes, cook_attempts.

 ##### Normalized Output (collections converted into tables) -CSV Schema:
   1. recipes.csv: Contains recipe metadata (Title, Cuisine, Difficulty, Prep Time).